AnnaNamLab/VDJ-Seq-Processing/README.md

   ```
 </details>

-First, we identify the V(D)J annotations using Igblast as follows:
+After copying the contigs_Sample1_IGL.txt to trust4_output_dir, we identify the V(D)J annotations of the detected contigs using Igblast as follows:

 ```bash
 chmod +x igblast_preprocess.sh